Tenant CLI Commands Reference

 Options & Flags:

-- No options: Default behavior creates all missing databases (backward compatible).
+--dbid=<id>: Create database only for the tenant with the given ID.--all: Explicitly create all missing tenant databases.- No options: Default behavior creates all missing databases (backward compatible).

 Behavior:

-- If a tenant database already exists (status DATABASE_CREATEDorDATABASE_MIGRATED), the command will skip it with a notification.
+- If a tenant database already exists (status

-- Command will fail gracefully if tenant ID is not found or database creation fails.
+--dbidand--alloptions together. - Command will fail gracefully if tenant ID is not found or database creation fails.

 Schema Diff Generation (tenant:migration:diff)